-The young entrepreneurs, Amichai, Ofek, and Ido replied to the questions:
+The young entrepreneurs, Amichai, Ofek, and Ido, replied the questions:

 The project: Plot for every class

-A section of land allocated in the schoolyard for each class to allow each class to play every day at recess in its own field.
+Assigning a plot in the schoolyard for each class so that each class can play every day at recess in its own field.

-- From where will we get a plot for classes in school?
+- From where will we get a plot for all classes in school?

 Step 5 - Following the Questions Asked

-The questions asked among the young entrepreneurs caused some of them to have second thoughts about their project ideas.
+The questions asked caused some of the young entrepreneurs to have second thoughts about their project ideas.

-Some young entreprenuers returned with answers to the questions while others decided not to continue with their ideas.
+Some young entrepreneurs returned with answers to the questions, while others decided not to continue developing their ideas.

-At that point it was proposed that all students take part in any project they like.
-Even if a project was not a particular student?s idea that student could take part in it.
-Every student had the opportunity to participate in one or more of the entrepreneurial projects presented as part of Entreprenuership for kids.
+At that point, it was proposed that all students take part in any project they like.
+Even if a project was not a particular student's idea that student could take part in it.
+Every student had the opportunity to participate in one or more of the entrepreneurial projects presented.

-At the same time, we examined whether these ideas have already been implemented.
-If so, the students were prevented from implementing them.
+At the same time, we checked whether these ideas had already been realized, and if so, did this prevent us from implementing them.

-We found that in 2006 the idea of a microwave that also a TV in it had already been thought of (See this page).
+We found that in 2006 a microwave that is also a TV was sold (See this page).
 Together, we asked ourselves, why do we not see this product on the market?
-We raised various theories and Lia,the young entreprenuer who raised the idea, decided to improve the existing invention, and thus to abandon the idea.
+We raised various theories and Lia, the young entrepreneur who raised the idea, decided to improve the existing invention, and thus not to abandon the idea.

-We also decided that it is probably not practical to develop electric shoes to lift us because it would take a lot of electrical power to lift a person's weight and would be difficult for anyone to wear shoes that were that heavy.
-But, we found that this idea can be implemented in another way like in this video:
+We also decided that it is probably not practical to develop electric shoes to lift us because it would take a lot of electrical power to lift a person's weight and it would be difficult for anyone to wear shoes that were so heavy.
+But, we found that this idea can be implemented in a different way like in this video:

-Roy, the student who conceived the idea, decided that the shoes would have springs on the bottom and the effect of the quick and easy walk will continue to exist this way.
+Roy, the student who conceived the idea, decided that the shoes would have sprung on the bottom, and the effect of the quick and easy walk will remain this way.

-However, we found that these shoes already exist in the market.
+However, we found that these shoes already in the market.

 Step 6 - Approval of the School Principal

-The school principle, Ronni Shasha, and her deputy Sarah Bahar, summarized the theme of entrepreneurship in the school explored the various ideas for projects, which the entrepreneur students decided to promote, and gave their impressions of each idea:
+The school principal, Ronni Shasha, and her deputy Sarah Bahar looked at the different ideas for projects, which the entrepreneur students decided to promote, and gave their comments on each idea:

 - A microwave that is a TV - a great idea!
 Do the entrepreneur students know how to put it into practice?

-- A shirt for every size - a great idea!
+- A T-shirt for every size - a great idea!
 They should visit a designer/fashion designer for guidance regarding this idea.

 - A pencil that does homework -???

-- A safe to use a knife - a great idea!
+- A safe knife to use - a great idea!
 The student entrepreneurs should brainstorm how to implement this idea.

-- A game room - a lovely idea!
-But our experience shows that it is difficult to maintain order in the game room and parts would get lost.
+- A playroom - a lovely idea!
+But our experience shows that it is challenging to keep it ordered.
 They should think of a game place for smaller groups so that it is possible to keep an eye on all students involved.

 - A pencil that turns into a pen - a nice idea.
-Do student entreprenuers know how to implement it?
+Do student entrepreneurs know how to implement it?

-- Electric bag - there is room to clarify this idea; parents can be used to implement it.
+- Electric bag - there is room to clarify this idea; parents may help to implement it.

 - Buffet at the school - the school is not prepared to establish a buffet for students.

 - A kiosk at the school - a nice idea, but candy cannot be sold at school.
-The school PTA does not approve of the sale of goods in return for money on school grounds.
+The school PTA does not allow selling goods for money in the school.

-Following the feedback from the management of the school, we were left with the following ideas:
+Following the feedback from the school management, we were left with the following ideas:

 Step 7 - Moving Forward with the Ideas that Approved

-We moved forward with these ideas..
-First, we held a brain storming session to decide if the ideas were possible and could be implemented.
+We moved forward with these ideas.
+At first, we held a brainstorming session to decide if we knew how and if we could implement the ideas.

-A pencil that does homework - We concluded that theoretically it is possible to implement the idea this way because there are now devices that can read written material and understand its content (like Quicktionary that identifies text and translates it).
-So in using this technology, you can read the questions and understand them, upload them to Google and Google will find the answer, and then print the answer since there are now pens that know to print, this invention is possible to implement, but it will require the knowledge and resources which we don't have.
+A pencil that does homework - We concluded that theoretically, it is possible to realize the concept.
+Some devices can read written material and understand the content (like Quicktionary that identifies text and translates it).
+So in using this technology, one can read the questions and understand them, upload them to Google, and Google will find the answer and then print the answer since there are pens that know to print.
+This invention is possible to implement, but it needs knowledge and resources that we don't have.

-A safe to use a knife - The students connected to this idea thought of it because everyone has experienced a cut from a kitchen knife or seen someone get cut with a kitchen knife.
-We thought it might be possible to implement this idea by using heat knife blade sensors, which would identify body temperature ( within the finger) and once the knife blade got too close to the finger, a cover would cover the blade and the person would not get cut.
-The reaction time of the sensors would need to be very quick.
+A safe knife - The students showed interest in this idea because everyone was cut from a kitchen knife sometime or saw someone cut.
+We thought it might be possible to implement this idea by using heat knife blade sensors, which would identify body temperature (within the finger).
+Once the knife blade got too close to the finger, a cover will pop up and cover the edge, and the person would not get cut.
+The reaction speed of the sensors should be very fast.
 We concluded that this is possible, but at the time, we don't have the knowledge and resources needed to carry out the project.

-A pencil that turns into a pen - We concluded that there is thinking to do regarding how to implement this from a technical point and in the short time remaining until the end of the year, it will be difficult to implement the project.
+A pencil that turns into a pen - We concluded that we have to consult with experts bout how to implement this technique.
+We also have come to the conclusion that in the short time remaining until the end of the school year, it will be challenging to implement the project.

 Microwave that is a TV

 The idea was presented to the parents even though someone had already thought of it.
-We told the parents how we asked ourselves about why we didn?t see it in the market.
+We told the parents how we asked ourselves about why we haven't seen it in the market.
 The parents expressed their opinion on the matter.
-It turned out that the father of the entrepreneur student could help her in implement the project and it was decided that together they would try to implement it.
+It turned out that the father of the entrepreneur student could help her in implementing the project, and they decided that together they would try to realize it.

 This idea was presented to the parents as well.
-Some thought it was not necessary and others liked it.
-There was someone who improved the idea by suggesting that it also be implemented in baskets that are sold in retail chains.
+Some thought it was not necessary, and others liked it.
+There was someone who improved the concept by suggesting that it also be implemented in baskets that are sold in retail chains.

 A shirt for any size

-(Click on the link to read about the process of implementing the project in details).
+(Click on the link to read about the project in details).

 Yair, the owner of the idea, sketched a drawing of the shirt as he saw it in his mind.

-In light of the parents? opinions, we decided to change to the original idea.
-We gave up on the idea of a single play room for every school because we realized that it would be difficult to cope with supervising a large number of students.
-We also thought it would be difficult to make sure to arrange the games and return them to their correct place each day.
-We decided to establish a play room in each classroom and allow the teachers to determine which people will look after the students in the game room and determine the distribution of games between the students.
+In light of the parents' feedback, we decided to change the original idea.
+We gave up on the idea of a single playroom for the whole school because we realized that it would be challenging to cope with supervising a large number of students.
+We also thought it would be difficult to make sure to arrange the games and return them to their place each day.
+We decided to set up a play area in each classroom, and the educators would choose students to look after the order and to share the games between the children.

-This is a presentation of the project implementation process and how it was successfully executed:
+This is a presentation of the project and its successful execution:

-In addition, we decided to implement the idea in another way.
-Participants of the entrepreneurship kids program will help students from grades 1 and 2 in a day of mind games.
-We asked for and received approval for that by the administrator of the school.
+Besides, we decided to implement the idea in a further way.
+Participants of the Entrepreneurship for Kids program will help students from grades 1st and 2nd in a day of playing mind games.
+We asked and got the school administrator's support.

-This is a summary of the presentation of the project:
+This is a summary presentation of the project:

-Even the original idea of this project has been modified.
-Due to the children's affection for sweets, we realized that we needed to change the mix of products sold in the kiosk.
-So they fit the spirit of the school.
-The young entrepreneurs decided to sell sandwiches, ice cream, and drinks.
-In addition, to cope with the constraint of not being able to sell in exchange for money, we decided that the sale would be for bottles that have a deposit fee refund on them.
+The original idea for this venture has also changed.
+Despite the children's affection for sweets, we realized that we needed to change the mix of products sold in the kiosk.
+They have to fit the spirit of the school.
+So, the young entrepreneurs decided to sell sandwiches, popsicles, and drinks.
+Also, to cope with the constraint of not being allowed to sell for money, we decided that the sale would be for bottles on which there is a refund of deposit.

 - About the program